1-8192/module-one-final-project-guidelines-dumbo-web-career-021819/README.md

 This CLI application allows the user to browse through class and spell information drawn directly from the D&D 5e API.
 Spell searches can be refined by class, level, and school of magic.
 It also allows the user to save spells to slots for a specific class to help build their character.

 # Install Guide
+1. Clone directory from github
-1. Bundle install gems
+2. Bundle install gems
-2. rake db:migrate to populate the database.
+3. rake db:migrate to populate the database.
-3. Run using the bin/run.rb file.
+4. Run using the bin/run.rb file.

 # Built With
 RestClient - for seeding the database